| | PROFESSIONAL

 the excitation and adaption of photoreceptors, and also to the

-Review of Deric Bownds' professional life, and contributions to understanding
+Univ. of Wisconsin - Madison. | Review of Deric Bownds' professional life, and contributions to understanding

+vision.
 In early Feburary of 2006, during a

 redesign of my website, I wrote down the brief account below.
 This graphic social and scientific history of the Bownds Laboratory was prepared for a laboratory reunion in May 2012, on the occasion of my 70th birthday.
 I gave a talk on May 14, 2013 to the McPherson Eye Research Institute seminar at the University of Wisconsin, describing the contributions of my laboratory (from 1968 to 1998) to understanding how light changes into a nerve signal in our eyes.
 (The talk is posted here.)
+In my high school years I worked in the laboratory of Dr. Austen Riggs

 at the University of Texas in Austin, studying lamprey and frog hemoglobin.